Retrofitting Dave and Kathy’s terraced home in Crookes

 We recommended they complete fabric improvements to the house before installing their much-desired heat pump.
 Making fabric changes first means they will need a smaller heat pump.

-Our recommended improvements will see a significant improvement in the house’s EPC rating but most importantly for Sarah and Joe they will reduce their carbon emissions significantly, their home will be warmer all year round and they will be able to use their attic in comfort!
+Our recommended improvements will see a significant improvement in the house’s EPC rating but most importantly for Dave and Kathy they will reduce their carbon emissions significantly, their home will be warmer all year round and they will be able to use their attic in comfort!

 Typically these retrofitting measures for this property type save 3 tonnes of carbon p.a.

+The site.
 Cliffe House Farm, better known as Our Cow Molly, is in Dungworth, four miles from Sheffield city centre.
-The project would transform the farm into a community-owned energy producing dairy farm combining solar panels, wind turbines, anaerobic digestion and innovative hydrogen production technology.
+The project will transform the farm into a community-owned energy project, which will power the dairy farm.

 Transforming homes for ASSIST Sheffield